KerorinNorthFox/jfif_to_jpg/README.md

-#jfif_to_jpg
+# jfif to jpg batch converter

-Batch converts jfif images to jpg.
+Converts jfif images to jpg.
 Useful for fixing images downloaded from Twitter.

+*jfifファイルをjpgファイルに変換 twitterからダウンロードした画像を一括変換する*

+## Usage Instructions

+### GUI:

+Run gui.py, paste folder path that contains jfif files into it and click `Convert`.
+Your files will be converted instantly.
+No output is visible at the moment, but the Convert button does work correctly.

+#### Command promt / Terminal:.

+Navigate to the directory that holds `jfif_to_jpg.py` in a terminal (Use the cd command on Windows)

+Type this, but replace FILEPATH with the path to your folder that contains jfif files.

+`python jfif_to_jpg.py FILEPATH`

+For example:

+`python jfif_to_jpg.py C:\Downloads\MyTwitterDownloads`

+## Recommended:

+Install the `jpgNOTjfif.reg` file.
+Twitter will no longer download jfif files and will instead download jpg.
+The fix works instantly!